"Asperger's" hasn't been an official diagnosis since 2013. More recently, its namesake was outed as a Nazi sympathizer. It's time for the name to go.

 Despite his irredeemable actions, one might argue that Asperger deserves at least some credit for identifying autistic children who may have otherwise flown under the radar and appreciating their superior abilities.
 Sheffer shoots down this idea.

 “I give credit to Lorna Wing,” she says.
 “Our understanding of Asperger’s is because of her work.
 She named the syndrome after him as a professional courtesy, but she did her own research, which was much more sophisticated and voluminous than his.
 His paper was a shoddy rush job based on only four case studies.
 He also called these kids inherently sadistic, malicious, and psychopathic, which has a connotation of criminality in German.”
 Wing got rid of all that damning and outright false rhetoric.

 “This isn’t just a PC thing — it touches people at their core.
 They think, ‘Asperger might have killed me’ or ‘he may have sent my son off to be killed.'”

 McCrimmon says that, six years after DSM-V came out, he doesn’t know any clinicians who still diagnose kids with Asperger’s.
 If any professionals had been making the diagnosis, hopefully Sheffer’s findings have deterred them — or will deter them as soon as they become aware.
-But how do self-declared Aspies, who don’t agree with DSM-V, feel about their label in light of this news?
+But how do self-declared Aspies, who don’t agree with DSM-V, feel about their label in light of this?

 “People told me to brace for pushback, so I’m surprised how many people write to me saying they can never call themselves an Aspie again,” Sheffer says.
 “I feel like 90 percent of the comments I receive are in that vein, from people who previously identified with Asperger’s who do not anymore.
 This isn’t just a PC thing — it touches people at their core.
 They think, Asperger might have killed me or he may have sent my son off to be killed.”